-In terms of that full spectrum of BI services, you can go to the next slide there, Greg …, sultans are leading experts in the field of analytics.
-You can kind of read through the bullets here.
-They have years of Pragmatic, real-world expertise, and experience advancing state-of-the-art.
+In terms of that full spectrum of BI services, you can go to the next slide there, Greg.
+Senturus is leading experts in the field of analytics.
+You can read through the bullets here.
+We have years of pragmatic, real-world expertise, and experience advancing state-of-the-art.

 We’re so confident in our team and the Senturus methodology that we back our projects with a 100% money back guarantee that’s unique in the industry.

 And we’ve been doing this for quite a while, we’ve been doing it for over two decades at this point.

 Over 1350 happy clients and 3000 plus successful projects, ranging from the Fortune 500 to the mid-market, no doubt you recognize most, if not all of those logos there We solve business problems across, just about every industry, and every functional area, including the office of finance, sales and marketing, manufacturing, operations, HR, and IT.

 Our team is both large enough to address all of your business analytics needs, yet small enough to provide personalized attention.